iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.5.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 1 reviews"/>
 </p>

+> For some reason this app has been made mandatory despite there not being a case in the ACT for months.
+Personally, I don't like Andrew Barr knowing everywhere I'm going.
+Massive encroachment on our freedoms.
+I worry it will be a long time before use of this app is made voluntary again.
+Even after the vaccine and there's been no covid for years they'll find an excuse to keep using it...<br> :date: __2021-02-20 05:37:22__

+> Waste of time.
+Tried to scan QR code and couldn't because it wanted me to re-input my personal details.
+Who has time to stand and do that a second time when others are waiting to check in?
+App uninstalled.<br> :date: __2021-02-17 06:10:23__

+> Very poor design - does not have a check out function.
+No way to tell how long person has been in the venue.👎<br> :date: __2021-02-16 10:34:36__

 > App wont open camera.<br> :date: __2021-02-07 03:27:27__

 > Absolutely crock.. has taken over 10 mins just to load the app, no ability to adjust entry time (been in the shop 15 mins before all the data loaded, allowed me to load additional guest) means your accuracy is way off..
 No faith in this abominable system..
 Service NSW app runs rings around this shite<br> :date: __2021-02-04 01:32:06__